The HOMFLY-PT polynomial and HZ factorisation: Summary and discussions

-{}{\bf Acknowledgements:} We are grateful to Andrew Lobb for several useful discussions and we thank Michael Willis for pointing out the Jucys--Murphy braid to us.
+\paragraph{Acknowledgements.} We are grateful to Andrew Lobb for several useful discussions and to Michael Willis for pointing out the Jucys--Murphy braid to us.
 We also thank Alexei and Andrey Morozov for providing us with their knot data tables.
-We are grateful to Louis Kauffman for his insightful comments and remarks about knot polynomials.
+We are grateful to Louis Kauffman for his insightful comments about knot polynomials.
 We acknowledge Dror Bar-Natan for his several suggestive lectures, including the one at the University of Tokyo-OIST Symposium in September 2023.
-We also thank Stavros Garoufalidis for his suggestion of several computer softwares for knot invariants.
-We are grateful to Reiko Toriumi and her unit members, especially Cihan Pazarbaşı, for constructive feedback and for assisting with mathematica coding.
-This work is supported by the funding of OIST, and by JSPS Kakenhi-19H01813.
-5mm
+We also thank Stavros Garoufalidis for suggesting several computer softwares for knot invariants.
+We are grateful to Reiko Toriumi and her unit members for constructive feedback and especially Cihan Pazarbaşı for assisting with Mathematica coding.
+This work is supported by OIST funding and by JSPS Kakenhi-19H01813.